 A digital signature is a method to verify the authenticity of digital messages or documents using a mathematical algorithm.
-It can be used for 3 main functions:
+It’s useful for 3 main functions:

 ● Authentication.
 It can confirm that the message was sent by the claimed sender

 ● Non-repudiation.
 The sender cannot deny that the message was not sent by them